Santa, Ilocos Sur: Foundation of the pueblo

-According to Augustinian maps of 1831 and 1834, Santa was founded in 1576.
-The Augustinian established missionary centers in the towns of Vigan in 1575 and Santa in 1576.
-On the founding of Bantay in 1591 as a pueblo, Santa was made its “visita” until 1713 when it became an independent vicariate.
-The prestige of the town was boosted in 1802 when the provisional diocese was established and was housed in the rectory of Santa until 1834.
+According to Augustinian maps from 1831 and 1834, Santa was founded in 1576, with their order established missionary centers in the town after doing so in Vigan in 1575.
+After the founding of Bantay in 1591 as a pueblo, Santa was made its visita until 1713, when it became an independent vicariate.
+The town’s prestige grew in 1802 when a provisional diocese was erected and housed in the rectory of Santa until 1834.

 Malong Revolt

-The “Malong Revolt” disturbed the quiet life of the town in 1660-1661, when Andres Malong of Binalatongan (now San Carlos City in Pangasinan province) rose in arms to protest the abuses in the collection of tribute and in the conscription of men for “polo y servicio” (forced labor).
+The Malong Revolt rocked the town from 1660 to 1661, when Andrés Malong of Binalatongan (now San Carlos City in Pangasinan) rose in arms to protest the abusive exacting of tribute and conscription of men for polo y servicio (forced labour).
 Malong proclaimed himself “King of Pangasinan” and tried to extend his kingdom by sending his Count, Pedro Gumapos, to Ilocos.

-Gumapos pursued the retreating Spaniards who sought refuge in Agoo in present-day La Union.
-The Spaniards and the loyalists made their last stand in Pideg, Santa.
+Gumapos pursued retreating Spaniards who had sought refuge in Agoo (now in La Union).
+The Spaniards and their loyalists made their last stand in Pideg, Santa.
 Pedro de la Peña, who was defending Pideg Pass, sheltered the great number of the rebels who camped in nearby Narvacan and offered them free passage across Pideg Pass.

 Diego Silang revolt

-On December 14, 1762, Diego Silang led the “caillianes” (common man or townsfolk) in the most obstinate insurrection against the Spaniards in the 18th century.
-He crystallized the discontent of the “caillianes” caused by the imposition of tribute and forced labor.
-He proclaimed a “Free Ilocos” and made Vigan its capital.
+On December 14, 1762, Diego Silang led the caillianes (commoners or townsfolk) in the most obstinate insurrection against Spain in the 18th century.
+He crystallized the discontent of the caillianes caused by the imposition of tribute and forced labour, proclaiming a “Free Ilocos” with Vigan as its capital.

-When the Spaniards failed to stop Diego Silang in combat, Miguel Vicos aided by Pedro Becbec who were both Silang's trusted friends, betrayed Diego Silang by shooting him in the back on May 26, 1763.
-Gabriela, the wife of Diego with the help of her uncle, Nicolas Cariño, continued her husband's fight and defeated the Spaniards and their soldiers in the battle of Banaoang, Santa on August 24, 1763.
+When the Spaniards failed to stop Silang in combat, his trusted friends Miguel Vicos and Pedro Becbec shot him in the back on May 26, 1763.
+Silang’s widow Gabriela, with the help of her uncle Nicolás Cariño, continued her husband's fight and defeated the Spaniards and their soldiers in the Battle of Banaoang in Santa on August 24, 1763.

 Destructive floods

-A destructive flood called “Layos Bungsot” (literal: "Flood of Rotting") of 1852 eroded the first poblacion founded in 1576 and caused the town center to be transferred to a new site, about 4 km south of the first site.
+A destructive flood called Layos Bungsot (Ilocano, "Flood of Rotting") of 1852 eroded the first población founded in 1576, causing the town center to move about 4 km south.
 Fr.
-Pedro Torrices started the new church in 1849-1855 and Fr.
+Pedro Torrices began construction on the new church in 1849-1855 and Fr.
 Luis Lagar finished it in 1875.

-In 1905, another destructive flood, “Layos Nawnaw” (literal: "Dissolving Flood") motivated the people to transfer the poblacion to Pasungol in the southern part of the town in 1907.
-Don Domingo Bueno y Ramirez, the presidente municipal (town mayor), transferred the government, and the new poblacion was laid out.
+In 1905, another destructive flood, Layos Nawnaw (literally, "Dissolving Flood") motivated the people to transfer the población to Pasungol in the southern part of the town in 1907.
+Don Domingo Bueno y Ramírez, the presidente municipal (town mayor), transferred the government, and a new población was laid out.
 Circumferential roads were laid out in the shape of a spider web with the town plaza in the middle.
-A hermita made of bamboo and cogon grass was put up, and a one-storey primary school building was constructed.
+An hermita made of bamboo and cogon grass was built, as was a one-storey primary school building.